Children and Taxes: Changes Starting with 2018 Taxes

 Child support is money paid from one parent to another to financially support children when the parents no longer live together.
 Parents are obligated to support their children financially, regardless of whether they are still married (but living apart), are divorced, or were never married.
-The amount of child support depends on a combination of a) how much time the children spend with each parent, b) the difference between the incomes of the parents, and c) the number of children the parents have together.
+The amount of child support depends on a combination of a) how much time the children spend with each parent, b) the incomes of the parents, and c) the number of children the parents have together.
 The income figures used are adjusted for the amount of money each parent spends on childcare and health care (including dental and vision), and on whether a parent is paying out child support or alimony from a previous relationship.

-The State of Massachusetts uses a mathematical formula that weighs all of these factors to determine the amount of child support that one spouse will pay to the other.
+The State of Massachusetts uses a mathematical formula that weighs these factors to determine the amount of child support that one spouse will pay to the other.
 For child support court orders after October 3, 2021, you can use this newest, October 4, 2021 MA child support calculator.
-You can see the MA guideline child support that you or your spouse should pay the other person for court orders between June 15, 2018 and October 3, 2021 by using this free 2018 Massachusetts Child Support Calculator.
+You can see the MA guideline child support that you or your spouse should have paid the other person for court orders between June 15, 2018 and October 3, 2021 by using this free 2018 Massachusetts Child Support Calculator.
 This online calculator will generate a court-ready, filled in Child Support Guidelines Worksheet.
 You can also download and fill out this June 15, 2018 Massachusetts Child Support Guidelines Worksheet, separately, but it is much more difficult to understand than the online version.
-A filled out worksheet is required for all court cases beginning June 15, 2018.